 Targets: Chest, triceps, rhomboids (upper back)

 How to: Stand with your feet shoulder-width apart and head facing forward (a).
 Hold a resistance band in front of you with your arms extended straight out.
 There should be 4-6 inches of band left at the ends where your grip stops (b).
-Pull the band apart by bringing your shoulder blades together so that the band touches your chest (c).
+Pull the band apart by bringing your shoulder blades together so that it touches your chest (c).
 Slowly return to the starting position by bringing your arms back down in front you at eye level.
 This move should be done slowly and under control.
 Repeat for 8-10 reps (d).
-You can use a therapy band for this exercise, if strength bands are too difficult.
+You can use a therapy band for this exercise if strength bands are too difficult.

 2. Upright Row

 How to: Stand with the band under your feet, shoulder-width apart.
 Shoulders should be back, spine straight and head facing forward (a).
 Hold the top of the band with a pronated (overhand) grip, hands close together and arms straight down in front of your body.
 This is the starting position (b).
-Lift your hands towards toward ceiling, raising them to about chin height, while keeping the hands close to the body.
+Lift your hands toward the ceiling, raising them to about chin height, while keeping the hands close to the body.
 Your elbows should point to your sides and your forearms parallel to the floor (c).
 Return the bands back to the starting position (d).
 Repeat for 8-10 reps.